Skip to main content

 1. Click the element to select it

-2. Click the Delete button (trash icon) at the bottom of the node toolbar
+2. Click the Delete button (trash icon) in the node toolbar

 Editing section headers

 Sections group related elements together.
 Each section has a title and a description that explain what that part of the logic does.
 Double-click the section title or description to edit it.
-These labels appear in both the Visual view and the Specification view, so clear, descriptive names help anyone reading the Blueprint understand the logic.
+These labels appear in both the diagram and the Specification view document, so clear, descriptive names help anyone reading the project understand the logic.

 What to do next